It-Will-Be-Apps/Minecraft-Forge-Mod/README.md

-# Base-Template
+# Minecraft-Forge-Mod-Template

-A base template repository used to create more specific template repositories
+A template repository for Minecraft Forge mod projects